 It was freezing now despite being scalding just moments earlier.

 Vera could hear various howls and screeches coming from the darkness surrounding her, even if her hearing wasn't as good as Naren's.
-Each one making her recoil.
+Each one made her recoil.

 She hummed a tune her mother taught her.